uikit/uikit-site/docs/pages/utility.md

 ## Blend Modes

 Add one of the following classes to apply different blend modes to your backgrounds, for example when placing them on images.
 You can combine these with the [Overlay component](overlay.md).
+For a better understanding of how background blend modes work, take a look at this [CSS Tricks article](https://css-tricks.com/almanac/properties/b/background-blend-mode/).

 | Class                              | Description                                               |